dqops/dqo/docs/checks/table/sql/sql-aggregate-expr-table.md

 **sql aggregate expr table** checks

 **Description**
-Table level check that calculates a given SQL aggregate expression and compares it with a maximum accepted value.
+Table-level check that calculates a given SQL aggregate expression and compares it with a maximum accepted value.

 ___